Welcome School Districts, Charter Schools and Educator Preparation Program Certification/Licensure Officers!

 To submit a complete application, applicants will need to provide information to set up an eLicensing Verification Access account, supply required documentation, and correctly answer informative questions pertaining to state statute and CDE requirements.

 - Ensure you have registered for and can access your eLicensing account.
 You will submit your User Access application and use the eLicensing Verification Access and/or the Subsequent Arrest Report Query through this account.

 - If you are unable to register for or access your account, send an email with a detailed description of the issues you are experiencing to CDELicensingBackgroundUnit@cde.state.co.us.

-- Each SDO, LC, or AU must have their own eLicensing account.
+- Each SDO, LC, EPP/LC, or AU must have their own eLicensing account.
 The sharing of user access passwords or account information is strictly forbidden.

-- Thoroughly review the Resources section provided for district Human Resources representatives.
+- Thoroughly review the requirements section provided for district Human Resources representatives.
 The eLicensing Verification Access application requires correct answers to questions covering a variety of information that is crucial to ensure correct interpretation of system data, facilitation of credentialing processes through CDE, and compliance with state rule and statute.

 - Gather required documentation: